-Marie Grein Practicing Educator Grant - Present
+Practicing Educator Grant - Present

-Each year FREA awards 1 or more \$1,000 grants to practicing educators who have a classroom project that they need funding.
-Applicants submit and essay and letters of recommendation to be considered for the grant. submit applications to the Grant Chair.
+Each year FREA awards one or more \$1,000 grants to practicing educators who have a classroom project that needs funding.
+Applicants submit an application, essay, and letters of recommendation to be considered for the grant.
 The winners are chosen by the FREF Trustees at the March meeting.